When Should I Use Block & Report on Bumble?

 Bumble’s Block & Report feature is designed to protect you, and you should feel empowered to use it any time that you feel uncomfortable or unsafe—whether it’s about someone’s behavior on the app or in person.

-You can access it a few ways: If you’ve matched with someone who you want to report, you can find the Block & Report button by clicking on the three gray dots in the top right corner of the chat screen with a match.
+You can access it a few ways: If you’ve matched with someone who you want to report on Bumble or Bumble For Friends, you can find the Block & Report button by clicking on the three gray dots in the top right corner of the chat screen with a match.
 If you want to report someone who you haven’t swiped on yet, you can scroll to the bottom of their profile and click on Hide & Report.
 You can also use Block & Report on someone you’ve unmatched with, even if you’ve forgotten their name, by contacting our support team—either on our website or in the app—and providing as much information as you can.

 When you submit a Block & Report, a member of the support team will review it and take action based on Bumble’s community guidelines, which can include a warning or banning them from the app.
 No matter what, Bumble will not tell the person who you reported that you reported them.
 (More information on what happens after you report someone on Bumble here.)